sundbry/minio/docs/config/README.md

 ### Domain

 By default, MinIO supports path-style requests that are of the format http://mydomain.com/bucket/object. `MINIO_DOMAIN` environment variable is used to enable virtual-host-style requests.
 If the request `Host` header matches with `(.+).mydomain.com` then the matched pattern `$1` is used as bucket and the path is used as object.
+Setting `MINIO_DOMAIN` to the special value `DIRECT` will put the server in direct domain mode, where the bucket name will be parsed from the complete `Host` header without any subdomain.
 More information on path-style and virtual-host-style [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAPI.html)
 Example:

 ```sh